indigo-dc/oidc-agent/gitbook/oidc-gen.md

       --cp[=CERT_PATH]       CERT_PATH is the path to a CA bundle file that will be used with TLS communication
+      --dae=ENDPOINT_URI     Use this uri as device authorization endpoint --no-seccomp           Disables seccomp system call filtering; allowing all system calls.
+Use this option if you get an 'Bad system call' error and hand in a bug report.
+      --no-url-call          Does not automatically open the authorization url in a browser.
+Enables oidc-gen to use seccomp.
-      --dae=ENDPOINT_URI     Use this uri as device authorization endpoint -o, --output=OUTPUT_FILE   When using Dynamic Client Registration the resulting client configuration will be stored in OUTPUT_FILE instead of inside the oidc-agent
+  -o, --output=OUTPUT_FILE   When using Dynamic Client Registration the
+                             resulting client configuration will be stored in OUTPUT_FILE instead of inside the oidc-agent